 Need Lemon Law Help?

 If you’re shopping for a used car, be sure to follow the guidance above to look for a certified pre-owned vehicle that meets all the necessary requirements.
 Doing so will lower your chances of buying a lemon — but it still won’t eliminate the possibility entirely.
 Be sure to check out our lemon law tips.

 If you’ve already purchased a used car and it turns out to be a lemon, you may still have some protection under the California lemon law.
 Though it can be trickier to pursue a lemon law case for used cars, the experts at Shainfeld Law are here to help.
 We understand the ins and outs of California lemon law for used or certified pre-owned vehicles.

-Reach out for a free personalized consultation, where we’ll take a look at your specific case and give you our expert advice.
+Reach out for a free personalized lemon law consultation, where we’ll take a look at your specific case and give you our expert advice.
 We have over a decade of experience winning lemon law cases in the state of California, and we’ll be here to guide you through every step of the way.